-- Medicare has an 800 number and a web site where you can compare nursing homes based upon their levels of licensure, staffing and a number of different characteristics regarding nursing home life.
+- Medicare has an 800 number and a website where you can compare nursing homes based upon their levels of licensure, staffing and some different characteristics regarding nursing home life.

 - Florida performs nursing home inspection reports every 9 to 15 months.
 These are surprise inspections performed by a team of surveyors.
 The nursing home is then given a licensure rating, and any problems are identified in the inspection report.